 What would I do with this training?

 Researchers are looking to partner with trained patients.
-The national organization, Patient-Centered Outcomes Research Institute (PCORI), involves trained patients in evaluating their funding applications and as PCORI Ambassadors.
+The national organization, Patient-Centered Outcomes Research Institute (PCORI), involves trained patients in evaluating their funding applications.
 The National Institutes of Health (NIH) also has opportunities for patient advocates to evaluate grant proposals.
-CDF also offers opportunities to serve on CDF’s Research Committee and on the steering committees of CDF-funded research projects.

 What will I learn?